tbenoit6283/skillet-nsx/README.md

 - create a Template Stack and a Template dedicated for NSX-V with DNS and NTP server configured with webpage variables.
 - create a Device Group dedicated for NSX-V with the authcode configured with webpage variables.
 - create a Service Definition and a Service Manager profile with a single Service Profile "Tenant" attached to the service Definition.
-- create an intrazone pre-rulebase security for your tenant with Security Profiles, Log Forwarding Profile and a dedicated TAG for that tenant.
 - create an empty DAG with a TAG attached to it that will be pushed into NSX-Manager for demo as a Security Group.
+- create 2 intrazone pre-rulebase firewall security rules for your tenant with Security Profiles, Log Forwarding Profile and a dedicated TAG for that tenant to filter both incoming and outgoing traffic of that Security Group members.
+- automatically generate the NSX Manager Steering Rule Policies on panorama that fits the previous pre-rulebase.
+- create an HTTP log forwarding profile on panorama to provide "automated quarantine" on NSX Manager in case of a virus detection in one of our VM series agent firewall.

 Notice that if you want a second ("Tenant"), you just need to launch the Skillet a second time and just modify the "Tenant" name variable at the end of the webpage with your second "Tenant" name